-make CROSS\COMPILE=aarch64-linux-gnu- PLAT=sc7180 COREBOOT=1
+make CROSS_COMPILE=aarch64-linux-gnu- PLAT=sc7180 COREBOOT=1

-update value of CROSS\COMPILE argument with your cross-compilation toolchain.
+update value of CROSS_COMPILE argument with your cross-compilation toolchain.

-Additional QTISECLIB\PATH=<path to qtiseclib> can be added in build command. if QTISECLIB\PATH is not added in build command stub implementation of qtiseclib is picked. qtiseclib with stub implementation doesn't boot device.
+Additional QTISECLIB_PATH=<path to qtiseclib> can be added in build command. if QTISECLIB_PATH is not added in build command stub implementation of qtiseclib is picked. qtiseclib with stub implementation doesn't boot device.
 This was added to satisfy compilation.

-QTISELIB for SC7180 is available at link
+QTISELIB for SC7180 is available at link QTISELIB for SC7280 is available at link